PYPYPYJ/klib/README.md

 # klib
 Public library for common use.
-Learning from LiHeng's code.
+Learning from many barons' codes, such as LiHeng.